HUCKLEBERRY RAKES

 (I know I am not very funny, but I try sooo hard!)

-Below is a brief video clip of Roy using a huckleberry rake near Coeur d'Alene, Idaho.
+Below are two brief video clips (one overview and one close-up) of Roy using a huckleberry rake near Coeur d’Alene, Idaho.
 As you can see, this is NOT hard work.
-Although Roy makes it look a little easier than it is, when you are starting out.
-The video gives you a feel for how to use both hands in tandem to pick most effectively.
-Towards the end of the clip, you will see a huckleberry branch that gets bound up...
-Roy just backs it out with his other hand, to avoid stripping the stem of leaves -- which would of course, also end up in your bucket:
+Although Roy makes it look a little easier than it is – especially when you are starting out.
+The videos give you a feel for how to use both hands in tandem to pick most effectively.
+If you look close at the clips, you will see a huckleberry branch that gets bound up… Roy quickly backs it out, to avoid stripping the stem or leaves — which would of course, also end up in your bucket, and potentially scrape the bark on the stem:

 Huckleberry Rakes Field Testing!